gaganyaan2/istio-mTLS/README.md

 ## How to check if the traffic is going via mTLS?

 1. Take the console of istio-proxy-1
-2. curl http://app1 will show "curl: (56) Recv failure: Connection reset by peer"
+2. curl http://app1 will show "curl: (56) Recv failure: Connection reset by peer" means it's NOT able to get the service over http
-3. curl -kv https://app1:80 will show something like below which makes TLS handshake
+3. curl -kv https://app1:80 will show something like below which makes TLS handshake means traffic is going over https

 ```
 * TLSv1.3 (IN), TLS handshake, Unknown (8):